The Cowboy Pastor’s Wife: How To Have A Ranch “Cation”

 Something has went terrible wrong I thought.
 Where’s my vacation?
 Where’s my drink with the little umbrella?
 I don’t have cucumbers on my face…more like cow splatter from preg checks.
 I need to do something quick but how?
 I don’t have thousands to spent on Cabana boys who bring food and towels.
 That’s when I needed to come up with a plan, a vacation of my own that would satisfy even the most worn out ranch gal…and that’s when my imagination whittled out the ranch “cation”.

 I would start today…I would plan out a way I could stay here at the ranch and still have a little “down” time.
-That is between feed runs of coarse.
+That is between feed runs of course.
 I would gather a few supplies to make it work.

 1. A tarp